Last Updated on April 5, 2022 by Scott Charleboix

 This normally indicates that a plug-in needs to be updated.
 In this case the website hasn’t been activated yet.
 Reasons: no pages have been added, the site hasn’t been customized, and the coming soon hasn’t been cleared.

 After you’ve developed your theme and have a page or post on your website you could launch your website.
 The recommended guidance in the field is to have a minimum of 3 -5 blog posts before launching your site.
 That process takes an average of about a week to complete.
+I’ve created a checklist that will guide you through all of the steps that you’ll want to pursue so that you can launch your blog within 7-days.
+What you’ll want to do is to navigate down to the part called 7-day Blog Launch Checklist (about halfway down the page).

 Welcome to your WordPress Site